nordquant/complete-dbt-bootcamp-zero-to-hero/_course_resources/course-resources.md

 ## Snowflake user creation
 Copy these SQL statements into a Snowflake Worksheet, select all and execute them (i.e. pressing the play button).

+If you see a _Grant partially executed: privileges [REFERENCE_USAGE] not granted._ message when you execute `GRANT ALL ON DATABASE AIRBNB to ROLE transform`, that's just an info message and you can ignore it.

 ```sql
 -- Use an admin role
 USE ROLE ACCOUNTADMIN;